brunodema/brunodema/README.md

 [![.NET Testing (Backend)](https://github.com/brunodema/FlashMEMO-backend/actions/workflows/dotnet.yml/badge.svg)](https://github.com/brunodema/FlashMEMO-backend/actions/workflows/dotnet.yml)
 [![Create and publish a Docker image (Backend/AWS-ECS)](https://github.com/brunodema/FlashMEMO-backend/actions/workflows/docker-publish.yml/badge.svg)](https://github.com/brunodema/FlashMEMO-backend/actions/workflows/docker-publish.yml)

-## About Me
+# About Me

-Even though I have been messing with coding in general since I was 15, my first actual experiences with programming were between 2011 - 2017, while I was graduating in Chemical Engineering.
-Most of these experiences were related to engineering tools like [Aspen Plus], [COMSOL], [Matlab], Fortran, VBA and C++.
+Although I've been tinkering with coding since the age of 15, my formal experiences with programming occurred between 2011 and 2017 while I was pursuing my degree in Chemical Engineering.
+During this time, I worked extensively with engineering tools such as [Aspen Plus], [COMSOL], Matlab, Fortran, VBA, and C++.

-In 2018, I started working with Operations Research, focusing on mathematical models designed for the optimization of integrated logistic systems.
-Most of my work in this area is related to algorithm development using CLI C/C++ apps.
-During this period, I also worked as a full-stack developer in a [Outsystems] based project.
-More recently, I started working as a software developer, where I deal on a daily basis with C# development (.NET Framework, .NET Core), C/C++ (Win32), CMake, SQL, network management, and so many other recurring tools in the world of development.
+In 2018, I transitioned to Operations Research, specializing in the development of mathematical models for optimizing integrated logistic systems.
+My focus then was algorithm development using CLI C/C++ applications.
+Simultaneously, I worked as a full-stack developer on an [Outsystems]-based project during that period.
+Since then, I've been professionally involved in the development of web and desktop applications, with a current emphasis on C# (.NET Framework, .NET Core) and C++ development.

-I also have a pet project called [FlashMEMO], which is a learning platform based on Flashcards and the [Spaced Repetition] memorization method. **I'm currently developping a new version of the FlashMEMO website, which uses tools such as .NET Core, Angular, Kubernetes, AWS, and more.
-For security reasons I set those as private repositories, but I can share them with you if request it.**
+One of my pet projects is FlashMEMO, a learning platform based on Flashcards and [Spaced Repetition].
+Although I initially hosted a version of the website on the Outsystems cloud environment, recent updates disrupted key functionalities.
+Consequently, I've been developing a new version, primarily based on Angular and .NET.
+You can access it here (coming soon™). *While I maintain the source code privately for security reasons, I am happy to share it with you if you are interested in this pet project*.

-All these personal projects have the goal of extending my knowledge of programming tools, and also to learn and apply the most recent architecture and coding guidelines.
+On this GitHub page you'll find various small projects developed throughout my academic career or in recent days.
+These projects span from algorithm implementations to simple proof-of-concept applications, serving the purpose of validating coding paradigms that interest me.
+All personal projects showcased here aim to expand my knowledge of programming tools and to explore and apply the latest architectural and coding guidelines.